 The FMCSA requires driver logs, maintenance logs, and records of cargo loading, strapping, and inspection.
 Our personal injury lawyers subpoena and obtain these logs to determine whether the regulations were followed, and, more importantly, who could have prevented the accident had they done more than a cursory check of the vehicle and its cargo.

 As noted previously, driver fatigue may play a role in the cause of the accident.
 We obtain and check the physical or electronic driver logs showing the hours of service for the truck driver involved in the accident.
 Each driver of a commercial motor vehicle is required to keep a record of working hours using a log book, outlining the total number of hours spent driving and resting, as well as the time at which the change of duty status occurred.
 In lieu of a log book, a motor carrier may keep track of a driver’s hours using Electronic Logging Devices which automatically record the amount of time spent driving the vehicle.

-Call the Stilwell Law Firm for a Free and Confidential Consultation Today!, possess substantial insurance policies that protect the driver and the company from personal injury and death claims following an accident.
+Trucking companies are required to, and do, possess substantial insurance policies that protect the driver and the company from personal injury and death claims following an accident.
 These insurance policies may carry millions of dollars of insurance coverage, and the insurance companies have a list of attorneys who they immediately call following an accident.

 You need experienced truck accident attorneys like the lawyers at the Stilwell Law Firm.
 The earlier you call us to discuss your claim, the better we will be able to help you.
 We have the experience that you can lean on in your time of need.
 We work on a contingency fee basis, which means that if we don’t recover, you owe us nothing.
 Call us today for a free consultation toll free at 844-931-3111 or at 713-931-1111.